 Add a little fun to your closing activity with emoji exit tickets!

-While there are a variety of exit ticket ideas that elementary teachers can use to assess what learners “took away” from the lesson or activity, emoji exit tickets add a little pizzazz to the process.
+While there are a variety of exit ticket ideas that teachers can use to assess what learners “took away” from the lesson or activity, emoji exit tickets add a little pizzazz to the process.

 Boredom may eventually set in when the same style of exit ticket appears too often at the end of a lesson.